meoknu/gold/readme.md

 }
 ```

-**A note about chainId** - If the user has a chainId in their network inside of Scatter providing the host/port
+**A note about chainId** - If the user has a chainId in their network inside of Gold providing the host/port
 will not be enough.
 You should always aim for chainId inclusion.

-Scatter has a few endorsed networks that is uses for retrieving information such as an
+Gold has a few endorsed networks that is uses for retrieving information such as an
 `EOS Mainnet ( chainId aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906 )`
 and `ETH Mainnet ( chainId 1 )`.
 If you are using those you can
 simply leave the `host` and `port` null and it will default to the chainId internally when fetching accounts from